Lizzie Borden: Later life

 After the trial, the Borden sisters moved into a large, modern house in The Hill neighborhood in Fall River.
 Around this time, Lizzie began using the name Lizbeth A. Borden.
 At their new house, which Lizbeth dubbed "Maplecroft", they had a staff that included live-in maids, a housekeeper and a coachman.
 Because Abby was ruled to have died before Andrew, her estate went first to Andrew and then, at his death, passed to his daughters as part of his estate.
-A considerable settlement, however, was paid to settle claims by Abby's family.
+A considerable settlement was paid to settle claims by Abby's family.

-Despite the acquittal, Lizzie was ostracized by Fall River society.
+Despite the acquittal, Lizbeth was ostracized by Fall River society.
 Her name was again brought into the public eye when she was accused of shoplifting in Providence, Rhode Island, in 1897.
 In 1905, shortly after an argument over a party that Lizbeth had given for actress Nance O'Neil, Emma moved out of the house and never saw her sister again.